pranabrout/PowerBi-Dashboard-projects/README.md

 Data Visualization

 **Folder Structure**

-data: Folder containing the datasets used in the analysis(ElectricCarData_Clean.csv).
+data: Folder containing the datasets used in the analysis(Electric_Vechicle_Population_data.csv).

-visualizations: Visualizations and graphs generated during the analysis on power Bi (Electric_Vechicle_data.pbix).
+visualizations: Visualizations and graphs generated during the analysis on power Bi (EV Analysis.pbix).

 **EDA Visualizations:** Interactive charts depicting trends in electric vehicle sales, geographic distribution, and more.